5 Wonders of Namibia

-TravelGround made a list of a few of the wonders of Namibia that are a must-see if you’re so lucky to travel through this awe-inspiring country.
+TravelGround made a list of a few of the wonders of Namibia that are a must-see if you’re lucky enough to travel through this awe-inspiring country.

-Does history and unique town characteristics make your heart beat faster?
+Does history and unique town characteristics make your pulse race?
 Then the deserted town of Kolmanskop, a once thriving diamond-mining town on the West Coast of Namibia, might just be the cure for your curiosity.

-This so-called ghost town was found in 1908 when a rail worker discovered a diamond in the area and it lead to Kolmanskop being built up to a German-influenced town.
+This so-called ghost town was founded in 1908 when a rail worker discovered a diamond in the area which lead to Kolmanskop being built up to a German-influenced town.
 The little town had everything its residents needed to function: a sports hall, hospital, power station, ballroom and theatre.
 At some point Kolmanskop had nearly 1 200 residents.

-German settlers thought they’d hit the jackpot on this one, but after the end of World War I, the mine was on the verge of being exhausted.
+German settlers thought they’d hit the jackpot on this one, but after the end of World War I, the mine was on the verge of exhaustion.
 After a larger diamond discovery south of Kolmanskop in the mid 1950s, the town was abandoned, leaving it vulnerable to Mother Nature and Namibia’s brutal sandstorms.
-60 years with no residents, allowed the sand dunes to take back their territory, leaving only the skeletons of what used to be buildings and making it a fascinating photography landscape.
+Sixty years with no residents allowed the sand dunes to take back their territory, leaving only the skeletons of buildings and making it a fascinating landscape for photography.

 Visitors should just be sure to apply for a permit before visiting this awe-inspiring ghost town.

-The Skeleton Coasts boasts unreal views from afar ─ the ocean touching the shore shaped by infinite dunes.
+The Skeleton Coast boasts unreal views from afar ─ the ocean touching the shore shaped by infinite dunes.
 But it is on land where this fascinating area gets its haunting name.
-The coast is scattered with whale and seal skeletons left behind by the former whale industry who hunted these sea animals.
-Shipwrecks are also buried in the sand in this area, mostly because of the hidden rocks offshore.
-If humans were so lucky to survive the crashing ships, they were definitely not lucky enough to survive the harsh environment.
-The Portuguese sailors didn’t call it “Gates of Hell” for nothing, and the Namibian Bushmen spoke of the land God made in anger.
+The coast is scattered with whale and seal skeletons left behind by the former whale industry which made quick work of hunting these sea animals.
+Shipwrecks are also buried in the sand here, mostly because of the hidden rocks offshore.
+If humans were lucky to survive the shipwreck itself, they were definitely not lucky enough to survive the harsh environment.
+The Portuguese sailors didn’t call it “Gates of Hell” for nothing, and the Namibian Bushmen spoke of “the land God made in anger”.

 Why would you go here then, you ask?
 This scary-sounding area is seen as one of the most pristine, eerily beautiful shorelines in the world.
-It starts north of Swakopmund toward the Angolan border, consisting of about 500 kilometres of shoreline and 2 million hectares of dunes and gravel plains.
+It starts north of Swakopmund toward the Angolan border, consisting of about five-hundred kilometres of shoreline and two-million hectares of dunes and gravel plains.
 The area forms a national park, divided by the Ugab and Hoanib rivers in the south, and the Hoanib and Kunene rivers in the north.

-You can spot some of the eerily beautiful shipwrecks that are still stuck on this ruthless shoreline, or slide down the dunes while they roar angrily!
+You can spot some of the hauntingly beautiful shipwrecks that are still stuck on this ruthless shoreline, or slide down the dunes while they roar angrily!

-Astoundingly enough, the indigenous Himba tribe of Namibia calls this deserted wasteland their home, as well as some elephants and lions.
+Astoundingly, the indigenous Himba tribe of Namibia, as well as some elephants and lions call this deserted wasteland home.
 With there being no light pollution, the Skeleton Coast boasts crystal-clear skies and therefore breathtaking star-gazing opportunities.

 Adventurous souls can also enjoy sandboarding en quad biking on the endless dunes of the Skeleton Coast and this area is famous for providing excellent surfing conditions.